SSRLuca/SSRLuca/README.md

 I'm in Taiwan now.
 If I have a chance, I also want to work at other country, talk a lot with all sort of people and know more about this world 😸.

-## 🔭 Goals of 2024
+## 🔭 Goals of 2025

-- I want to learn English and new technologies, and I also try to learn English by watching YouTube。
+- I want to learn English、Japanese and new technologies。
-- I like playing games, but I also like developing games.
-I hope I can develop games that everyone will like.
+- I like playing games, dealing with problems .

 ## 🧠 That I know and use
 ### 📚 Langues and Frameworks